sisrfeng/fastapi/docs/en/docs/index.md

     * Check that it has a required attribute `name` that should be a `str`.
     * Check that it has a required attribute `price` that has to be a `float`.
     * Check that it has an optional attribute `is_offer`, that should be a `bool`, if present.
-    * All this would also work for deeply nested JSON objects.
+    * All this would also work for ¿deeply nested¿ JSON objects.
 * Convert from and to JSON automatically.
 * Document everything with OpenAPI, that can be used by:
     * Interactive documentation systems.